ploigos-reference-apps/reference-quarkus-mvn-cloud-resources_jenkins_workflow-everything/README.md

 # reference-quarkus-mvn-cloud-resources (Jenkins) (Workflow: Everything)
-The cloud resources for the [reference-quarkus-mvn](https://github.com/ploigos-reference-apps/reference-quarkus-mvn) application when using Jenkins and the Everything workflow.
+The cloud resources for the [reference-quarkus-mvn (everything)](https://gitlab.apps.tssc.rht-set.com/ploigos-reference-applications/everything/reference-quarkus-mvn application when using Jenkins and the Everything workflow.

 ## Install